Veterans, Active Military, and Dependents/Survivors

 - Transfer Credits:

-- Click link above for transferability of courses to CCCK.
+- Click the link above to access the policy concerning the transfer of courses to CCCK.
 If transferring from CCCK to another college, the student should always contact the other college about their transfer policies to determine whether CCCK credits will transfer to that college.

 - Paying for College – for understanding how to pay for college.

 - Enter your financial aid award letter into their calculation tool to get helpful tips and understanding of all the confusing jargon (it won’t save your personal data!).
-Also find guides on student loans and banking and links to other helpful resources.
+The page also provides guides on student loans and banking and links to other helpful resources.